 If we think about this price category, there is also the alternative of the Pentax 645Z that is a little less expensive than the GFX, but this is an older model that unfortunately hasn’t been updated from 2014, and it is not a mirrorless camera, but a DSLR medium format so it belongs to a different category considering the size and functionalities.
 So, in fact, these 2 cameras couldn’t be placed in the exact same category, but the Pentax would rather belong to the classical medium format cameras, like the classical Hasselblad or the Phase One.

-The other most well-known alternatives would be the larger classic format medium format cameras, like the Hasselblad H6D-50C or Hasselblad H6D-100C, with 50 and respectively 100 megapixel sensors, or the Hasselblad H5D-200c Multi-Shot with a 50 megapixel sensor that can shoot up to 200 megapixel by combining multiple shots, or the Phase One XF 100MP system with 100 megapixel sensor, with either the IQ3 100MP Trichromatic back or the IQ3 100MP Achromatic back (this back is only capturing monochrome so it is more restrictive as use).
-The price tag for this cameras though, is way beyond what most photographers, even established professional photographers, can afford, so they belong to a special category in themselves.
+The other most well-known alternatives would be the larger classic format medium format cameras, like the Hasselblad H6D-50C or Hasselblad H6D-100C, with 50 and respectively 100-megapixel sensors, or the Hasselblad H5D-200c Multi-Shot with a 50-megapixel sensor that can shoot up to 200 megapixels by combining multiple shots, or the Phase One XF IQ4 150MP system with 150-megapixel sensor, with either the IQ3 100MP Trichromatic back or the IQ3 100MP Achromatic back (this back is only capturing monochrome so it is more restrictive as use).
+The price tag for these cameras though, is way beyond what most photographers, even established professional photographers, can afford, so they belong to a special category in themselves.
 These are larger size cameras, mostly suited for studio work or for shooting in the field in a more organized way, and they are aimed (especially the 100MP systems) to photographers who need to make huge prints with an extreme amount of detail, like in the case of commercial photography when the print will be exhibited on a huge billboard or similar.
-The dynamic range of the 100 megapixel sensor is a little bit increased, mostly with one-stop, but in my opinion, what they offer more, while it is valuable and very useful if you need it, comes at such a high price that it is not truly competitive in the real world camera market and it will not truly make a difference for most photographers.
+The dynamic range of the 100-megapixel sensor is a little bit increased, mostly with one-stop, but in my opinion, what they offer more, while it is valuable and very useful if you need it, comes at such a high price that it is not truly competitive in the real world camera market and it will not truly make a difference for most photographers.

-Which really makes the Fujifilm GFX 50S the best choice for a medium format camera at this moment, if you consider everything: size, features, price and of course quality.
-This is why I decided for this camera, because whenever I make a gear decision, especially an important one like this, I always make a thorough research on what’s available on the market so I can make the best choice.
+This really makes the Fujifilm GFX 50S the best choice for a medium format camera at this moment, if you consider everything: size, features, price, and of course quality.
+This is why I decided for this camera, because whenever I make a gear decision, especially an important one like this, I always make thorough research on what’s available on the market so I can make the best choice.

 CONCLUSION OF THE FUJIFILM GFX 50S REVIEW

-Like I heard said, and I agree completely, the Fujifilm GFX 50S is very likely to be the camera that will democratize medium format shooting and I think it was time for this to happen.
-Medium format quality shouldn’t be only accessible to a few elites, but what you get with the medium format camera is so precious that it should be available to as many photographers possible, and with the Fujifilm GFX 50S this starts to happen.
+After a few years in circulation, the Fujifilm GFX 50S is definitely the camera that ddemocratized medium format shooting and I think it was time for this to happen.
+Medium format quality shouldn’t be only accessible to a few elites, but what you get with the medium format camera is so precious that it should be available to as many photographers as possible, and with the Fujifilm GFX 50S this is finally happening.
 I’m sure that other brands will follow in creating accessible mirrorless medium format cameras and this is good because competition in this field is always pushing the progress forward, and keeping the prices at a more reasonable level.
-But even now this camera is already the most affordable medium format camera on the market in a compact mirrorless shape that has the quality and the amount of features that allow you to do high-end professional photography in any photography style.
+But even now this camera is already the most affordable medium format camera on the market in a compact mirrorless shape that has the quality and the number of features that allow you to do high-end professional photography in any photography style.

 I hope this review was useful both for those who want to invest in a medium format system so to take their photography to the next level, and for those who want to keep themselves informed about what is happening in photography and what are the most advanced and revolutionary systems out there.